cal-itp/data-infra/warehouse/models/docs/_docs_littlepay.md

 activity was prior to November 28, 2023.)
 {% enddocs %}

+{% docs lp_micropayment_refund_amount %}
+Refunded amount for this specific micropayment.
+Null if no refund for this micropayment.
+{% enddocs %}

+{% docs lp_aggregation_refund_amount %}
+Total refunded amount associated with this aggregation.
+(The aggregation may contain more than one micropayment.)
+{% enddocs %}

----------------- SETTLEMENTS TABLE ----------------
+-------------------------------- SETTLEMENTS TABLE --------------------------------

 {% docs lp_settlement_id %}
 A unique identifier for each settlement.
-{% enddocs %}

-{% docs lp_aggregation_id %}
-Identifies an aggregation of one or more micropayments that can be authorised/settled.
-{% enddocs %}

-{% docs lp_customer_id %}
-Identifies the customer that the micropayment belongs to.
 {% enddocs %}

 {% docs lp_funding_source_id %}